World Happiness Report: Methods and philosophy

-The rankings of national happiness are based on a Cantril ladder survey undertaken world-wide by the polling company Gallup, Inc. Nationally representative samples of respondents are asked to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
+The rankings of national happiness are based on a happiness measurement survey undertaken world-wide by the polling company Gallup, Inc. Nationally representative samples of respondents are asked to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
 They are then asked to rate their own current lives on that 0 to 10 scale.
 The report correlates the life evaluation results with various life factors.

-The life factor variables used in the reports are reflective of determinants that explain national-level differences in life evaluations across research literature.
-However, certain variables, such as unemployment or inequality, are not considered as comparable data is not yet available across all countries.
-The variables used illustrate important correlations rather than causal estimates.
+Researchers use the reports' life factor variables to explain national-level differences in life evaluation.
+However, some variables, such as unemployment or inequality, are not considered.
+That is because comparable data is not yet available across all countries.
+The reports' variables only show correlation, not causation (see Correlation does not imply causation).

-The use of subjective measurements of wellbeing is meant to be a bottom-up approach which emancipates respondents to evaluate their own wellbeing.
-In this context, the value of the Cantril Ladder is the fact that a respondent can self-anchor themselves based on their perspective.
+The report measures subjective well-being using the "Cantril ladder" to reflect people’s own views, rather than external judgments.
+The goal is to free respondents to evaluate their own well-being.

-In the reports, experts in fields including economics, psychology, survey analysis, and national statistics, describe how measurements of well-being can be used effectively to assess the progress of nations, and other topics.
-Each report is organized by chapters that delve deeper into issues relating to happiness, including mental illness, the objective benefits of happiness, the importance of ethics, policy implications, and links with the Organisation for Economic Co-operation and Development's (OECD) approach to measuring subjective well-being and other international and national efforts.
+The report shows how experts use well-being ratings to assess national progress.
+The experts are from fields including economics, psychology, survey analysis, and national statistics.
+Each report is organized by chapters that focus on issues relating to happiness.
+This includes mental illness, the objective benefits of happiness, the importance of ethics, policy implications, and links with the Organization for Economic Co-operation and Development's (OECD) approach to measuring subjective well-being and other international and national efforts.

 WELLBYs

-From 2021 the World Happiness Report has advocated for the use of WELLBYs (Well-Being-Adjusted Life-Years); it argues that QALYs only count the individual patient's health-related quality of life, and instead WELLBYs should be used.
-Policy-makers should aim to maximise the WELLBYs of all who are born, and also include the WELLBYs of future generations (subject to a small discount rate).
+From 2021, the World Happiness Report has supported using WELLBYs (Well-Being-Adjusted Life-Years).
+It says that QALYs (Quality-Adjusted Life Years) only count a patient's health quality.
+Instead, WELLBYs should be used.
+The report says policy-makers should aim to increase the WELLBYs of people alive today and future generations.

 Annual report topics

-World Happiness Reports were issued in 2012, 2013, 2015, 2016 (an update), 2017, 2018, 2019, 2020, 2021 and 2023.
+The World Happiness Report has been published every year since 2012 (except for 2014).

-In addition to ranking countries happiness and well-being levels, each report has contributing authors and most focus on a particular theme.
+In addition to ranking countries’ happiness and well-being levels, each report has contributing authors and most focus on a particular theme.
 The data used to rank countries in each report is drawn from the Gallup World Poll, as well as other sources such as the World Values Survey, in some of the reports.
 The Gallup World Poll questionnaire measures 14 areas within its core questions: (1) business & economic, (2) citizen engagement, (3) communications & technology, (4) diversity (social issues), (5) education & families, (6) emotions (well-being), (7) environment & energy, (8) food & shelter, (9) government and politics, (10) law & order (safety), (11) health, (12) religion & ethics, (13) transportation, and (14) work.

+2025 World Happiness Report

+The 2025 World Happiness Report focused on the theme of “Caring and Sharing” and its impact on global well-being.
+It highlighted the positive correlation between caring behaviours and happiness, emphasizing the importance of social connections and also community life.